General Policies

 What do you charge for life vests, canoes, rowboats, sports equipment, etc.?

 There is no extra charge for registered guests staying with us.
-We do charge for day use.
+We do charge for day use: Adults $12 and Kids $7.

 Are there snakes in the lake?